SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 d.
 How the PR will achieve the feature / fix the bug / other goals

 e.
-Include a screenshot if it will help the reviewer to understand the changes (e.g. styling changes)
+Include a screenshot/GIF/Done Video to help the reviewer to understand the changes (e.g. styling changes)

 f.
 Tell he reviewers if there is an area you are uncertain about, e.g.: I'm looking for feedback on this code